XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

 Mellanox Infiniband NICs (Every one of the listed Mellanox NICs) can be ran in either ethernet mode (where they behave like a normal NIC), or Infiniband mode.
 I strongly recommend ETH mode.
 [Guide: Switch Port Mode](../2023/2023-01-23-ConnectX3-PortMode.md){target=_blank}

-I personally prefer Mellanox NICs.$
+I personally prefer Mellanox NICs.

 In my experiences, Intel, Mellonax, and Chelsio have all been plug and play with both Linux and Windows.